ErSachinBhati/Docsify/README.md

  # Deploy Documentation

  Congratulations!
 You have successfully created Docsify documentation.
-You can now deploy it to a web server, a hosting service, or on GitHub.
+You can now deploy it to a web server or on GitHub.